 © All Rights Reserved rd wrld1yr

 Male is the capital and largest city of the Maldives Republic with about 90,000 people living in the city.
 It is located at the southern edge of North Male Kaafu Atoll and the island on which Male is situated is full with high rise buildings, a harbour and many other facilities you would expect in a city of this size.
 There simply is no more space to build here.
-As a result the 2004 Christmas tsunami meant that two thirds of the city was under water.
+The 2004 Christmas tsunami swamped two thirds of the city with water.
 Most travellers hardly spend any time in this city as they move onwards to one of the many beautiful islands and atolls the country has to offer.
 But if you want to experience some of the islamic culture the country has to offer a few days in Male will suffice.

 Being a totally Islamic country, the Maldives celebrates the Ramadan period every year.
 Muslims fast during daylight hours and offices and government workers end the working days earlier.
 The event is held in the months of August or September, which is otherwise known as the ninth month of the Islamic calendar.